How to Brown Butter

 What Is Brown Butter?

-Brown butter (buerre noisette) is simply butter that’s gone through a sort of caramelization process.
+Brown butter (beurre noisette) is simply butter that’s gone through a sort of caramelization process.
 It gets its signature color and flavor by gently melting the butter until the solids in the butter caramelize and brown.

 So what makes brown butter different from regular butter?
 During the cooking process, the butter fat separates from the milk solids, excess water evaporates, and the milk solids will caramelize/brown.
 (This browning process is known as the Maillard reaction.)